Transformations#

 y.shape = (3, 10)

-Notice that in_axes interacts naturally with the Weights Module, treating it as if it where a Pytree of arrays.
-Prefix patterns are also allowed, in_axes=(0, 0) would’ve also worked in this case.
+Notice that in_axes interacts naturally with the Weights Module, treating it as if it were a pytree of jax.Arrays.
+Prefix patterns are also allowed, so in_axes=(0, 0) would have also worked in this case.

-Objects are also allowed as outputs of Flax NNX transformations, this can be useful to transform initializers.
-For example, we can define a create_weights function to create an single Weights Module and use nnx.vmap to create a stack of Weights with the same shapes as before:
+Objects are also allowed as outputs of Flax NNX transforms, which can be useful to transform initializers.
+For example, you can define a create_weights function to create an single Weights nnx.Module, and use nnx.vmap to create a stack of Weights with the same shapes as before:

 def create_weights(seed: jax.Array):